 At IPaintMyMind, we’ve worked with hundreds of artists over the years from coast to coast, and it’s always interesting to see how folks work.
 Most of us want to get more organized in some aspect of our lives, but as artists and creators, it’s especially important that we work smart, understand our own energy, and implement strategies to ensure there is a method to the madness.
+Here’s 10 great tips for artists, tried and tested by our community of creatives!

 Plus, getting places on time is actually one of the cool aspects of being an adult in business.
 Do it.